 - Use masking tape or scotch tape to tape over the open end of the distributor tube.
 This is to keep any media from falling into the distributor tube while pouring the media into the mineral tank.

 - Place the funnel (provided) into the 10 or 12" mineral tank, and begin to put the media into the mineral tank.
 Be careful to keep the distributor tube centered as best you can, while filling.
 There should only be enough media to fill the tank 2/3 - 3/4 full.
-We want to have plenty of empty (void of media) area above the media.
+You want to have plenty of empty (void of media) area above the media.
 The mineral tank should not be filled to the top.
 It is necessary for the media to have room to move during the backwash cycle.
 An easy (but slower) way to fill the mineral tank is to take a small scoop and pour the media into the funnel.
 The media beads tend to stick to the funnel.
-By filling slowly the media will go into the tank easier.
+By filling slowly, the media will go into the tank easier.
 If you try to fill too fast, you'll probably have a problem.

 - Once the filling of the mineral tank is completed, remove the tape from the distributor tube.
 Do not pull upwards on the distributor tube.

-- The control valve (head) must now be screwed onto the mineral tank.
+The control valve (head) must now be screwed onto the mineral tank.
 As you start to screw the control valve onto the tank, make sure the hole in the center of the control valve fits over the distributor tube.
 NO pipe dope should be used on the threads.
 The control valve should be hand tightened, snugly, clockwise.
+Make sure to install the "in" and "out" correctly (in other words, don't reverse the in and the out, all brands of softeners have a directional flow).

-The arrows are molded into the plastic on both the bypass valve and the control valve.
-The bypass valve has two (2) 1 1/4 IPS Female swivel nuts and two (2) 1 1/4" IPS Male threaded ends.
+You are now ready to install the bypass valve to the control valve.
+The in/out arrows on the bypass valve should be pointing the same direction as the in/out arrows on the outside of the control valve.
+(The arrows are molded into the plastic on both the bypass valve and the control valve.)
+The bypass valve has two (2) 1 1/4 IPS female swivel nuts and two (2) 1 1/4" IPS male threaded ends.
 The control valve has two (2) 1 1/4" IPS male threaded ends on the back of the valve, which are the inlet/outlet water connections.
-The two Female swivel nuts of the bypass valve will connect by screwing onto the two Male threaded ends of the control valve.
-Use two of the four provided 1 3/4" o.d. rubber washers between the end of the Male threads on the control valve and the Female swivel nuts on the bypass valve, one on the "inlet" side and one on the "outlet" side.
-Make sure to tighten them evenly.
-Do not tighten one side all the way tight and then try to tighten the other.
+The two female swivel nuts of the bypass valve will connect by screwing onto the two male threaded ends of the control valve.

 Tighten one side a couple of threads and then tighten the other side a couple of threads, until both sides are snug.